MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE-jessie.md

 echo "100" > /home/pi/RPi-Jukebox-RFID/settings/Max_Volume_Limit
 ~~~

-## <a name="systemdautostart"></a>Auto-start the jukebox
+## <a name="systemdautostart"></a>Auto-start the Phoniebox

-This is the final tweak to the configuration: automatically start our jukebox software after the RPi has booted and have it listen to RFID cards.
+This is the final tweak to the configuration: automatically start our Phoniebox software after the RPi has booted and have it listen to RFID cards.
 The Raspbian OS Jessie uses systemd to start the components.

 **Systemd will launch the required services after booting AND take care of restarting the script in case they die**.